Market frictions

 Standard offers, sharper information

-Departments extend offers as usual, but the market operates on better information and moves closer to stable outcomes.
+Departments extend offers as usual, but more informed decisions move the market closer to stable outcomes.

 Overview of the signaling, interview, and matching stages in the proposed market-design framework.